humans/wyldstyle/readme.md

 - [x] Add dynamic breakpoints for the whole watcher.
 - [x] Use the config object as an injection rather than the json object.
 - [ ] !
 Refactor out the caching logic since the wrapper solution is just a quick hack.
+- [ ] Create a config for emmet for both preferences and snippets.